anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 ![canary deployment](figures/course1/week1/canary_deployment.png)

-- Roll out to small fraction (say 5%) of traffic initially.
+- Roll out to a small fraction (say 5%) of traffic initially.
 - Monitor system and ramp up traffic gradually.

 #### Blue green deployment

 ![Blue green deployment](figures/course1/week1/blue_green_deployment.png)

-Blue (old prediction service), green (new prediction service) and the router switch the traffic from the old to the new one.
+Blue (old prediction service), green (new prediction service), and the router switch the traffic from the old to the new one.

 - Easy way to enable rollback